 - these Terms & Conditions; and

-- the Authorisation to Proceed in Competency Training’s proposal signed by or on behalf of the Client,
+- the Authorisation to Proceed in Site Skills Training’s proposal signed by or on behalf of the Client,

-The Contract only forms and becomes legally binding upon the parties on Competency Training receiving from the client the Authorisation to Proceed contained in the Proposal signed by or on behalf of the Client.
+The Contract only forms and becomes legally binding upon the parties on Site Skills Training receiving from the client the Authorisation to Proceed contained in the Proposal signed by or on behalf of the Client.